SINOVATEblockchain/docs/bootstrap.md

 :warning: You must log in with the user you created during installation.

-In case you need to quickly sync the blockchain of your Infinity Node or linux wallet, follow the commented steps below:
+In case you need to quickly sync the blockchain of your Node or linux wallet, follow the commented steps below:

 ```bash